Financial-Times/o-comment-ui/README.md

 ## <div id="jsapi"></div> JavaScript API
 ### <div id="widget"></div> Widget
-Widget is responsible to coordinate getting initialization data, loading resources and initializing the Ui.
-While this class implements some of the basic functionality (handling errors, loading timeout), it should be extended by providing an implementation for getting the initialization data and loading the resources.
+Widget is responsible to coordinate getting initialization data, initializing the Ui.
+While this class implements some of the basic functionality (handling errors, loading timeout), it should be extended by providing an implementation for getting the initialization data.

 #### Constructor